 What Drinks Dehydrate You?

 If you want to know how to stay hydrated, one of the best things you can do is avoid drinks that are dehydrating.
-This means it’s important to know what drinks dehydrate you.
-Some dehydrating liquids are obvious – like alcohol.
-Anybody who has had too much knows his or her body is beat from dehydration the next morning.
-But some other drinks are not as obvious.
+Some dehydrating beverages are obvious – like alcohol.
+Anybody who has had too much knows their body is beat from dehydration the next morning.
+But other drinks are not as obvious.

 Does carbonated water hydrate you?

-Why yes it does!
-It is only water and bubbles.
-Just make sure you aren’t drinking tonic, which still often has just as much sugar as a can of coke.
+It actually does.
+It’s only water and bubbles.
+Just make sure you aren’t drinking tonic, which still often has just as much sugar as a can of Coke.

 Is Tea Hydrating?